REGISTRATION CLOSES IN:

 IIT (ISM) Dhanbad

 The Indian Institute of Technology (Indian School of Mines), Dhanbad, established in 1926, is a premier institution renowned for excellence in mining, minerals, and energy research.
 Strategically located in India's resource-rich region, IIT(ISM) has evolved into a multidisciplinary centre of innovation spanning engineering, sciences, management, and humanities.
 With a strong emphasis on sustainable mining, mineral processing, energy transition technologies, and advanced materials, the institute plays a pivotal role in addressing national and global challenges in critical metals and resources management.
+In August 2025, IIT (ISM) Dhanbad has been formally recognized by the Ministry of Mines as one of the seven Centres of Excellence (CoEs) under the National Critical Mineral Mission, mandated to lead advanced R&D and technology development across the critical minerals value chain [Download Press Release].
 Ranked 20th globally and 1st nationally in Mineral and Mining Engineering (QS World Rankings 2025), and 15th in Engineering (NIRF 2024), IIT(ISM) Dhanbad stands at the forefront of research, technology development, and industry collaboration.
 Its dynamic academic and industrial ecosystem makes it an ideal venue for hosting CRISP-2025, a conference dedicated to advancing innovation, sustainability, and resilience in the critical metals sector.

 Department of Fuel, Minerals and Metallurgical Engineering